 Forensic science is a subject that fascinates most of us.
-It is the application of basic science for the purpose of court of law.
+It is the application of basic science for the purpose of a court of law.
 It is essentially a crime laboratory-based profession.
 Forensic science is the application of scientific knowledge and methodology to criminal investigations and legal matters.
-It is a multidisciplinary subject, which encompasses various fields of science such as chemistry, biology, physics, geology, psychology, engineering etc.
+It is a multidisciplinary subject, which encompasses various fields of science such as chemistry, biology, physics, geology, psychology, engineering, etc.

 Why Study Forensic Science?

-If nothing bothers you more than injustice and also if chemistry, biology, and physics are some of your favourite subjects, a degree in Forensic Science might be a match made in heaven for you.
+If nothing bothers you more than injustice and also if chemistry, biology, and physics are some of your favorite subjects, a degree in Forensic Science might be a match made in heaven for you.

-There are endless opportunities in this field because of increase in the rate of crimes around the world.
+There are endless opportunities in this field because of the increase in the rate of crimes around the world.
 So, the job opportunities in the field of forensic science are also endless.
 You can get a job anywhere in India or abroad.
-The need and scope of Forensic Science has increased exponentially in recent years due to surge in criminal activities and the need to provide timely justice to the victims.
+The need and scope of Forensic Science have increased exponentially in recent years due to the surge in criminal activities and the need to provide timely justice to the victims.

-The field also demands an eye for detail, strong analytical power, keen observation and scientific strategies The ability to work with experts from other fields such as Psychology, Social Science, Non- clinical experts and statistics is a must.
+The field also demands an eye for detail, strong analytical power, keen observation, and scientific strategies The ability to work with experts from other fields such as Psychology, Social Science, Non- clinical experts, and statistics is a must.
 Ideal candidates should be comfortable working both indoors and outdoors, besides possessing the following skill sets: